ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 Autopilot Airspeed Connection
 =============================

-A list of digital and UAVCAN airspeed sensors are listed :ref:`below<arspd-sensor-list>`.
+A list of digital and DroneCAN airspeed sensors are listed :ref:`below<arspd-sensor-list>`.

 I2C